top of page

 • Do you have polycystic ovarian syndrome (PCOS) or erectile dysfunction (for men)?

-All these questions hint at a connection to insulin resistance.
-If you answered "yes" to one question, you likely have insulin resistance.
-If you answered "yes" to two or more questions, you almost certainly have insulin resistance.
+All of these questions hint at a connection to insulin resistance.
+If you answered “yes” to one question, you likely have insulin resistance.
+If you answered “yes” to two or more, you almost certainly have it.

 However, don’t dwell solely on these symptoms.
 While observing and tracking symptoms can be helpful, they merely indicate your general insulin sensitivity.
 If you intend to reverse or prevent insulin resistance through lifestyle changes, you need to measure your insulin levels.

-First, let's address why I recommend measuring insulin, not Hemoglobin A1C (HbA1c).
-HbA1c reflects the average blood glucose levels over the past 90-120 days.
-Glucose can bind to the hemoglobin inside red blood cells if not used immediately, contributing to HbA1c levels.
-Unlike fasting blood glucose, which measures glucose levels at the time of testing, HbA1c provides a snapshot of glucose levels over several months.
+First, let’s address why I recommend measuring insulin rather than Hemoglobin A1C (HbA1c).
+HbA1c reflects average blood glucose levels over the past 90–120 days.
+Glucose binds to the hemoglobin inside red blood cells if not used immediately, contributing to HbA1c levels.
+Unlike fasting blood glucose, which measures glucose at the time of testing, HbA1c provides a snapshot of glucose over several months.
 Many clinicians rely solely on HbA1c for type 2 diabetes screening due to its convenience.
-However, by the time HbA1c levels rise significantly, individuals likely already have developed significant insulin resistance and pancreatic beta-cell dysfunction.
+However, by the time HbA1c levels rise significantly, individuals have likely already developed substantial insulin resistance and pancreatic beta-cell dysfunction.

 Various blood tests measure fasting and non-fasting insulin levels.
-Personally, as an FDN-P, I recommend my clients the Salivary Advanced Stress and Hormone Profile by FLUIDS iQ.
-This test combines two flagship hormone and metabolic tests, providing insights into hormonal and immune balance, chronic stress, stress-related disorders, and signs of metabolic syndrome—an imbalance that includes increases in blood pressure, blood sugar, excess body fat around the waist, and abnormal cholesterol or triglyceride levels.
-This test analyzes levels of diurnal cortisol (AM, noon, afternoon, bedtime), DHEA-S, the total cortisol:DHEA-S ratio, estradiol, progesterone, the estradiol:progesterone ratio, testosterone, secretory IgA (SIgA), melatonin (daytime), as well as fasting and non-fasting insulin.
+Personally, as an FDN-P, I recommend the Salivary Advanced Stress and Hormone Profile by FLUIDS iQ.
+This test combines two flagship hormone and metabolic panels to provide insights into hormonal and immune balance, chronic stress, stress-related disorders, and signs of metabolic syndrome—an imbalance that includes elevated blood pressure, high blood sugar, excess waist-circumference fat, and abnormal cholesterol or triglyceride levels.
+It analyzes diurnal cortisol (AM, noon, afternoon, bedtime), DHEA-S, the cortisol:DHEA-S ratio, estradiol, progesterone, the estradiol:progesterone ratio, testosterone, secretory IgA (SIgA), daytime melatonin, and fasting and non-fasting insulin.

-Ideally, you should frequently check your blood glucose levels.
-Your blood insulin levels should be less than approximately 6 micro-units per milliliter of blood (uU/mL).
-While the average for men and women is around 8-9 U/mL, it's not ideal to be "average" in this case.
-A person with 8 wU/mL has double the risk of developing type 2 diabetes as someone with 5 wU/mL.
+Ideally, you should frequently check your blood glucose.
+Your fasting insulin should be below approximately 6 µU/mL.
+While the average for men and women is around 8–9 µU/mL, it’s not ideal to be “average” in this case—a person with 8 µU/mL has double the risk of developing type 2 diabetes compared to someone with 5 µU/mL.

 If measuring insulin isn’t feasible, there are alternatives:

-• Secondly, measure your ketones.
-By purchasing a ketone meter, you can indirectly assess insulin control, as ketone levels rise as insulin levels drop.
+2. Measure your ketones.
+By using a ketone meter, you can indirectly assess insulin control, since ketone levels rise as insulin levels drop.
 This may take a few days.
-Ketones are produced by the liver when the body utilizes fat for energy at a high rate.
-Most of the ketones are used by the body, particularly the brain, for energy, but some are expelled in breath and urine.
+Ketones are produced by the liver when the body burns fat for energy.
+Most are used by the body—especially the brain—but some are expelled in breath and urine.
 Many people find it motivating to measure ketones to gauge insulin changes.
-When blood ketones are around 1 millimole (mM), insulin levels are likely below 10 MU/mL, which is an excellent starting insulin level.
-However, using ketones as a marker of insulin changes becomes less useful over time, as blood insulin levels may not drop significantly more, but ketones could continue to rise slightly with ongoing dietary changes.
-Until an at-home method of measuring insulin becomes available, this is the easiest do-it-yourself way to assess insulin.
+When blood ketones are around 1 mM, insulin levels are likely below 10 µU/mL, an excellent starting point.
+However, as you continue, ketones may rise slightly even if insulin levels don’t drop much further.
+Until at-home insulin testing is available, this is the easiest DIY method.

 Eating to Keep Insulin Low